 Postscript (added Dec 20, 2018)

-Here’s a photo I took a few yards from our hotel two weeks ago on the Maipu river valley, approx. 1 hour drive SE from Santiago, capital of Chile.
+Here’s a photo I took a few yards from our hotel two weeks ago on the Maipo river valley, western-fringe-of-Andes, approx. 1 hour drive SE from Santiago, capital of Chile.
 Delicious scenery, wot?

 Important postscript (added Dec 27, 2018)